Mohamud Hayir Ibrahim

 Mohamoud Hayir Ibrahim is a Somali politician.
-Mohamud Hayir stands as a prominent and influential leader in Puntland's political sphere, commanding respect and attention for his impactful contributions to the region's politics and decision-making processes.
+Mohamud Hayir occupies a notable position in Puntland’s political sphere, where his leadership and influence have played an important role in shaping political discourse and policy direction.
 He was a candidate in the 2024 Puntland presidential election, but he withdrew his candidacy just days before the polls were set to open.

 He is considered as the longest serving ministry of finance official in the history of somalia holding the office from 2015 until 2022.
 He served as the deputy finance minister from 2015 to 2017 and from 2017 to 2022 he served as the state minister of finance. he also served as the State Minister for Presidential Palace of Somalia, having been appointed to the position on 12 January 2015 by Prime Minister Omar Abdirashid Ali Sharmarke.

 In 2009 He was elected as the chairman of Puntland chamber of commerce where he served until 2012.
-In 2012 he was elected as a member of Somalia parliament where he was then re-elected again in November of 2016.
+In 2012 he was elected as a member of Somalia parliament where he was then re-elected again in November 2016.